prm9924/Spotify-Songs-Analysis/README.md

 Here is a link to our final paper.
 It is an HTML file knitted from an R markdown file in RStudio.
 [Final Paper](https://rpubs.com/pmish0/1133518)

-While the final paper does not include any code, you can still view it through if interested through the original R file provided in this repo.
+While the final paper does not include any code, you can still view it, if interested, through the original R file provided in this repo.